Eugene-Chan2021Fall/Project-FlashCard/study-helper/docs/RenderForm.md

-#class ShareForm(FlaskForm):
+#class RenderForm(FlaskForm):
     '''
-    A form class to share files to other Users.
+    A form that renders markdown Files.

     Parameters
     ----------